ikotun-dev/Ikotun.dev/src/content/blog/single-thread-real-time-saga.md

 >
 > <u>[Centrifugo]('https://centrifugal.dev/') </u> is a real-time messaging server that helps you build scalable and efficient real time systems.
-> It manages the connectins and handling of messages between the backend application and the connected clients
+> It manages the connections and handling of messages between the backend application and the connected clients
 > Your backend application mainly handles the business logic while all real time processes are on a different server entirely - centrifugo server.